This tour offers a perfect blend of Tokyo's modernity, tranquility, and historical charm.

 Hello, I'm Hiroshi.

 I am a National Government Licensed Tour Guide Interpreter in English.
-I have got a master's degree in Computer Science at the University of Illinois at Urbana-Champaign in the U.S.
+I received a master's degree in Computer Science from the University of Illinois at Urbana-Champaign in the U.S.

-I have been living in a city of Fujisawa, which is the city next to Kamakura, for more than 20 years, and also lived in Kamakura for more than 10 years.
+I have lived in a city of Fujisawa, which is a city next to Kamakura, for more than 20 years, and also used to live in Kamakura for more than 10 years.
 So far, I have visited almost all the temples and shrines in Kamakura.
-So I am sure I can offer you a pleasant trip to the historical city, Kamakura.
+I am sure I can offer you a pleasant trip to the historical city!

-In addition to Kamakura, I can also guide Tokyo, Yokohama, Hakone, Nikko, etc. because I have visited many places in Kanto area.
-For example, in Tokyo I can show you around the sightseeing spots such as Asakusa, Tsukiji, Imperial Palace, Meiji Shrine, Tokyo Skytree, etc.
+In addition to Kamakura, I can also guide you around Tokyo, Yokohama, Hakone, Nikko, etc. because I have visited many places in Kanto area.
+For example, in Tokyo I can show you around many sightseeing spots, such as Asakusa, Tsukiji, Imperial Palace, Meiji Shrine, Tokyo Skytree, etc.

 I like baseball and used to play baseball, but now enjoy watching professional baseball games.
 And I like watching Rakugo, Japanese traditional story-telling performance.